 Microsoft’s bi-annual update brings a raft of new features to Power Platform applications.

-Microsoft has used its Wave 1 2020 release to announce a range of new developments across its Power Platform applications.
+Microsoft has used its Power Platform Wave 1 2020 release to announce a range of new developments across its Power Platform applications.

 The latest announcements solidify Power Platforms from an emerging product line to a formidable set of business tools.
 And we’ve outlined the key new developments for each application below:

 Canvas apps that work better on all devices: Creators will be able to make PowerApps that are more responsive across a wider range of devices and less phone-centric.
 Much like with websites, the level of detail the user sees will be simplified depending on the size of their screen.

 Power BI Portal embed: Microsoft has introduced a simpler way of embedding Power BI reports into PowerApps Portals.
 This will allow for simpler sharing of key metrics (eg. service level data for customer service portals).

 Improved PowerApps themes: New themes will be available that sit in line with Microsoft Fluent - a solution intended to simplify multi-platform digital design.